Ä¢¹½ÊÓÆµ

 Elgin - Robbins is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The population of Elgin - Robbins has a very low overall level of education: only 8.72% of people over 25 hold a 4-year college degree or higher.
+The citizens of Elgin - Robbins have a very low rate of college education: just 8.72% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Elgin - Robbins in 2022 was $21,217, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $84,868 for a family of four.
 However, Elgin - Robbins contains both very wealthy and poor people as well.